UPDATED

 Compassion fatigue is a special kind of burnout that happens to caregivers.
 It’s the result of ongoing care of patients who are experiencing illness or extreme stress.
 Because you are empathetic, you may internalize some of their suffering and emotions.
 Over time, you can begin to feel overwhelmed or numb to the needs of your patients.

-What are the consequences of compassion fatigue?
+What are the consequences if you’re affected?

 Compassion fatigue can affect both your professional and personal lives.
 It can cause the following: